-That is, we took and simplified Babinet formula to expression
+That is, we took and simplified the Babinet formula to expression

 and calculate h for different values of temperature and pressure.

-Thus, by measuring, for example, the pressure difference at the average temperature t and the average pressure p, Meteorologist could find the value of the barometric stage from the table, and multiply it by the amount of pressure difference.
+Thus, by measuring, for example, the pressure difference at the average temperature t and the average pressure p, Meteorologists could find the value of the barometric stage from the table and multiply it by the amount of pressure difference.

-The method of barometric leveling allows to determine the height of a point above sea level, without resorting to the geodetic leveling.
+The barometric leveling method allows determining the height of a point above sea level without resorting to geodetic leveling.

-In practice, the height of the point above sea level is determined by using the closest ranging mark, height above sea level of which is known.
+In practice, the height of the point above sea level is determined using the closest ranging mark, height above sea level known.

-For example, the ranging mark156 meters.
-Barometer shows that ranging mark at 748 mmHg, being transferred to the defined point, barometer shows 751 mmHg.
+For example, the ranging mark is at 156 meters.
+The barometer shows that the ranging mark at 748 mmHg, being transferred to the defined point, the barometer shows 751 mmHg.
 The average temperature is 15 degrees Celsius.
-Using the Babinet formula obtain -33.78 m, i.e. the point below the ranging mark at 33.78 meters and it's height is approximately 122.22 m.
-Taking the average pressure of 748 mmHg and using barometric table we get -33.85,i.e. the height is approximately 122.15 m.
+Using the Babinet formula, obtain -33.78 m, i.e., the point below the ranging mark at 33.78 meters, and its height is approximately 122.22 m.
+Taking the average pressure of 748 mmHg and using the barometric table, we get -33.85, i.e., the height is approximately 122.15 m.